Juniper/terraform-provider-apstra/doc_autogen.md

 1. Migrate the example block(s) of terraform config which may have been documented in [README.md](README.md) into `examples/<type>/<name>/example.tf`
 1. Delete that `data-source` or `resource` documentation from README.md.
-1. Execute `go run github.com/hashicorp/terraform-plugin-docs/cmd/tfplugindocs` from the repo root to rebuild the docs.
+1. Execute `go tool tfplugindocs` from the repo root to rebuild the docs.
 1. Alternate: install tfplugindocs: `go install github.com/hashicorp/terraform-plugin-docs/cmd/tfplugindocs@latest`